Course Lecturer Positions

 MURIEL GOLD SENIOR VISITING PROFESSORSHIP

 The Institute for Gender, Sexuality, and Feminist Studies (IGSF) at McGill University, Montreal, Canada invites applications for the position of Muriel Gold Visiting Professor.
-This position is open to professors who wish to spend one or two academic terms in a university environment in order to carry out research on gender, sexuality or feminist studies.
-The Institute offers work space and support, an ongoing seminar program, contact with other professors within McGill and in neighbouring universities - all this located at the centre of a stimulating, bilingual, urban environment.
+This position is open to applicants wishing to spend one or two academic terms in residence at McGill to carry out research on gender, sexuality or feminist studies.
+The Institute is located at the centre of a stimulating, bilingual, urban environment in the city of Montreal.
+It offers workspace and support, an ongoing seminar program, and contact with faculty members at McGill and neighbouring Montreal universities.

-The Visiting Professor position is ideal for faculty with research leave funding, a portable research fellowship, or sabbatical.
-Preference will be given to professors who already hold faculty positions.
-Research funding in the amount of $5,000 for the Muriel Gold Senior Visiting Professor is available from the IGSF.
-Visiting professors also participate in our Esquisses works in progress talk series, and have an opportunity to present and discuss their research with an engaged and enthusiastic research community.
+The position is ideal for those with research leave funding, a portable research fellowship, or sabbatical.
+Preference will be given to applicants who already hold faculty positions.
+Research funding of up to $5,000 is available from the IGSF.
+Visiting professors participate in our work-in-progress series and have an opportunity to present and discuss their research with an engaged and enthusiastic research community.

 While we may be able to provide administrative advice on the following matters, we ask that IGSF visiting professors assume full responsibility on matters relating to visa applications, health insurance, housing and living expenses.
 Please note in particular that Canada does not pay for hospital or medical services for visitors.
-We ask all visiting professors to ensure to have health insurance to cover any medical costs for the duration of your visit to Canada.
+We ask all visiting professors to secure health insurance for the duration of the stay in Canada.